andrew-weisman/clam_analysis/README.md

 bash rename_duplicate_named_files.sh
 ```

-Run this:
+Create the data labels file `$working_dir/data_labels.csv` if it doesn't already exist (and won't overwrite an existing file):

 ```bash
 bash $working_dir/create_data_labels_for_clam.sh $working_dir
 ```

-This will create the data labels file `$working_dir/data_labels.csv` if it doesn't already exist (and won't overwrite an existing file).

 Don't forget to delete the lines in `/home/weismanal/projects/idibell/repo/data_labels.csv` whose corresponding `.pt` files do not exist at this point, if any.